Crenavolva philippei

 Crenavolva philippei is a species of sea snail, a marine gastropod mollusc in the family Ovulidae, the ovulids, cowry allies or false cowries.

 Description

 The length of the shell attains 8.2 mm.

 Distribution

-This species occurs in the Indian Ocean off Réunion.
+This species occurs in the Indian Ocean off Réunion, the type locality.
+It has also been recorded from the Pacific Ocean at Kwajalein Atoll in the Marshall Islands, where it is known from two empty shells collected from the seaward slope; one of these is a paratype of the species.